OU-CS3560/s24-killer-sudoku/README.md

 > Note: Installing NODE will also install NPM.
 If you have NVM that may also work, just ensure that you have installed the correct versions listed below.
 - Check that these dependencies are installed with `node -v && npm -v`.
 These should be the most recent releases.

-- Compile the project by simply executing `make` in the main s24-killer-sudoku directory.
+- Obtain a(n) .env file from a contributer, and compile the project by simply executing `make` in the main s24-killer-sudoku directory.
 This can also be accomplished by running `npm run build`, an then starting that build by `npm run start`, additionally you must open [localhost](https://localhost:3000) to see the results.

 #### If you run into issues, please see [Known Issues](#known-issues).